Formal Power Series on Algebraic Cryptanalysis: Preliminaries

+In \cite{Fro85}, Fr\"{o}berg's conjectured that the Hilbert series for the quotient ring of a ``generic system" is determined by the power series \eqref{eq:20220407a} when the characteristic of the coefficient field is zero.
+Indeed, this conjecture holds under the some conditions (see \cite{Ani86,Fro85,Sta80}).
+Moreover, Diem in \cite{Die04} proved that, for any polynomial system that has the same number of variables and the degrees as the generic system, each coefficient of the Hilbert series for its quotient ring is larger than that for the generic system.
+Hence Fr\"{o}berg's conjecture induces the following statement: \begin{Conj} Let $\mathbb{F}$ be a field of characteristic zero.
+For any polynomials $g_1,\dots ,g_m$ in $\mathbb{F}[x_1,\dots ,x_n]$ such that $\deg g_i=d_i$, the following inequality holds:

-For a semi-regular system, the degree of regularity $D_{{\it reg}}$ tightly approximates the solving degree.
-However, for a non-semi-regular system such as a multi-graded polynomial system, it is known that its Gr\"{o}bner basis is computed within a smaller degree than the degree of regularity (for example \cite{Nak20}).
+\end{Conj} For a semi-regular system, the degree of regularity $D_{{\it reg}}$ tightly approximates the solving degree.
+However, for a non-semi-regular system such as a multi-graded polynomial system, it is known that its Gr\"{o}bner basis is computed within a smaller degree than the degree of regularity (see Example \ref{rem:20251224a} or \cite{Nak20,Nak20b}).
+By the conjecture above, we do not expect to use the degree of regularity as a tool for the solving degree of a non-semi-regular system.

+After the works \cite{FJ03,GJS06} that observe the Gr\"{o}bner basis algorithm on a non-semi-regular system generated by the direct attack against HFE \cite{Pat96}, Dubois and Gama \cite{DG10} propose the {\it first fall degree} as a theoretical tool for approximating the solving degree of a non-semi-regular system, and later Ding and Hodges \cite{DH11} reformulate the definition into an essential form (see Definition \ref{def:ffd}).
+Note that the first fall degree does not always work, as it is possible to intentionally create a non-trivial syzygy \cite{DS13}.